yaronf/I-D/STAR/draft-sheffer-acme-star.md

 scalability issues or increase in connection setup latency, while requiring virtually no changes to existing COTS caching software used by the CDN.

+This document describes the ACME extension.
+A companion document [[I-D.sheffer-saag-star-request]] describes how the CDN can request the DNO to initiate the protocol with the ACME server.

 ## Cloud Use Case